kirbyjp/Krapivin-Yao-Hybrid-Hash/theory/rtoa-theory.md

 # Repatriatory Tiered Open Addressing (RTOA): A Hierarchy-Aware Extension to Optimal Open Addressing

 ## 1. Abstract
 We present **Repatriatory Tiered Open Addressing (RTOA)**, a dynamic migration model for hash tables designed to reconcile theoretical probe complexity with hierarchical memory latency.
 While recent work by **Krapivin (2025)** established constant-time $O(1)$ search bounds for open addressing without reordering, those results assume uniform access costs across the address space.
 RTOA generalizes this model by permitting **Economic Repatriation**—a mechanism that exploits L3 cache locality by migrating elements from a stable overflow tier to a locality-optimized primary tier.
-We demonstrate that RTOA maintains an empirical latency floor $\sim 17\times$ lower than static Elastic Hashing while preserving $O(1)$ search guarantees.
+We demonstrate that RTOA maintains an empirical latency floor $\sim 17\times$ lower than static Elastic Hashing while preserving O(1) search guarantees, demonstrating that real-time vacuum response policies can effectively neutralize data-bus starvation during high-saturation loads.

 ---